 What is economics?

 Boiled down to its essence, economics is a science that investigates the choices people, businesses and governments are forced to make because of a fundamental truth: resources are scarce.
-In the Department of Economics at Western Michigan University, we realize that this might seem boring and irrelevant at first, until you think about all of the situations in which scarcity forces choices such as:
+In the Department of Economics at Western Michigan University, you will be challenged to think about all of the situations in which scarcity forces choices such as how to engage with government and making decisions on money, time and trade.

-To explore this all further, take econ classes!
+To explore this all further, take economics classes!
 But remember that economics is a science and it will take hard work and practice to fully appreciate what it has to offer.

 Why study economics?